WINTER IS COMING

 Long distance travel to ski or snowboard will, for sure, be a less attractive option as who wants to be thousands of miles away and in a foreign hospital with a pandemic still circulating around the globe?
 Medical insurance certainly won't be cheap for such trips.
 In fact, next winter medical insurance isn't going to be cheap, full stop.

-But if you want blow pow all to yourself head for Japan, from Europe or the UK.
+But if you want blow pow all to yourself head for Japan from Europe or the UK, if and when they lift entry restrictions, this winter.
 The chances are there'll be no Australians or New Zealanders whooping down Mt Yotei, if international travel is still prohibited for them.

 Expect self-catering to be booked up everywhere as, perish the thought, do you want to mingle with strangers in hotels or larger mixed guest chalets?
 British tour ops who more or less invented the shared catered chalet experience are now moving their winter accommodation options mostly into self-catering.
 So alas no more of that infectiously fun-fuelled atmosphere - or indeed, infectious atmosphere, full stop.